-Complexity aversion, that is the percentage of complex choices in the condition simple versus complex, is positively correlated with cognitive ability.
+4.1 Complexity aversion, that is the percentage of complex choices in the condition simple versus complex, is positively correlated with cognitive ability.
 This is the case because participants with high cognitive ability are less affected by the additional information processing difficulty in the complex options.

-Individual differences in the latent choice consistency parameter θ between simple versus simple and complex versus complex condition are negatively correlated with cognitive abilities.
+4.2 Individual differences in the latent choice consistency parameter between simple versus simple and complex versus complex condition are negatively correlated with cognitive abilities.
 This is the case because participants with high cognitive abilities do not show strong differences in choice consistency due to the complexity manipulation.

-Individual differences in the latent choice consistency parameter θ between simple versus simple and complex versus complex conditions is negatively correlated with complexity aversion, that is the percentage of complex choices in the condition simple versus complex.
+4.3 Individual differences in the latent choice consistency parameter θ between simple versus simple and complex versus complex conditions is negatively correlated with complexity aversion, that is the percentage of complex choices in the condition simple versus complex.
 This correlation would be adaptive, in that participants which are strongest negatively affected by complexity, also choose complex options less often.